Lensii/terms-and-conditions/README.md

 - You may not harass or pose danger to other users
 - No political discussion
 - You may only post photos taken or created by you
-- Violating any of these rules may result in a permanent ban at Lensii's sole discretion
+- Violating any of these rules may result in a permanent ban at our sole discretion